ManuelVargas1251/MassBatch-Tesseract/readme.md

 ##Customizations

 ###Filetypes
-More file extensions can be added depends on your files or if your entire directory is all just images you can remove this condition.
+More file extensions can be added depending on your files or if your entire directory is all just images you can remove this condition.

 	if(extension==".png" || extension==".tiff")